 Are GMOs Labeled in Stores?

-Currently, you may find some food products with labels that inform shoppers of foods containing bioengineered ingredientsthese would include GMOs.
+Currently, you may find some food products with labels that inform shoppers of foods containing bioengineered ingredients–these would include GMOs.
 This type of notice is not meant to indicate safety, lack in quality or nutritional value—it is simply there to keep consumers informed about what is in our food.
-Some companies are currently voluntarily labeling their food items with this language; however, beginning January 2022, there will be a label requirement, set forth and developed by the U.S. Department of Agriculture (USDA).
-The regulation will require companies to place language or a symbol on all products that contain bioengineered ingredients.
+In 2018, the US Department of Agriculture announced plans to finalize the National Bioengineered Food Disclosure Standard’s List of Bioengineered (BE) Foods.
+This list has since been published in the Federal Register and the regulation became effective December 29, 2023.
+Mandatory compliance for all food companies will begin on July 21, 2025.
+The regulation requires companies to place language or a symbol on all products that contain bioengineered ingredients.
+However, many companies already voluntarily place this label language on their products.
 Keep in mind that this regulatory action to disclose GMO information is not meant to signal a safety or quality concern.

 What Does a Non-GMO Label Mean?